-Levels of support & resistance are the backbones of technical analysis.
+Levels of support & resistance are two major concepts in relation to technical analysis.
 Technical analysts use support and resistance levels to identify price points on a chart where there is a potential pause or reversal of a prevailing trend.

 Example of Support & Resistance

 Taking a look at the 1W time frame of Algorand (ALGO), a top market cap cryptocurrency currently ranked #19, we can identify some pretty evident levels of support & resistance.
 Analyzing this chart from a top-down standpoint, we can first identify where the top level of resistance is placed, holding the price of the asset (Algorand back).
 This resistance level is placed on the body of the candle that represents the start of the downtrend, beginning in August 2019, at $0.81.
 From here, we can identify the $0.1433 level of support, which is where the price of Algorand changed the momentum from bearish to bullish.

 Now that we’ve identified the main two levels of support & resistance range, we can pin point the smaller levels of support & resistance that have significance, but not to the extent of the first two marked out.
 The reasoning behind this is because all of the levels we draw in between the $0.1433 – $0.817 range are just weaker as its easier for these levels to break up / down.
 Any line drawn in between these two are stuck in the matrix of this range we’ve identified earlier.